 In some cases, you may need other tests, such as stool analysis or blood tests.
 These tests can help your doctor rule out other problems that might be causing your symptoms.
-Most people won't need tests.
-But some people may need them because of their age and symptoms.
-The amount of testing you get depends on several things: your age, how your symptoms come on and how severe they are, and how you respond to your first treatment.
+People with diarrhea as part of their symptoms usually need testing.
+What tests you need depend on your symptoms and your age.

-Treatment for IBS depends on what symptoms you have, how severe they are, and how they affect your daily life.
-No single treatment works best for everyone.
+Treatment for IBS depends on your symptoms and how much they affect your daily life.
+You may need to try a few things before you find what works best for you.

 - Drink plenty of fluids.
 If you have kidney, heart, or liver disease and have to limit fluids, talk with your doctor before you increase the amount of fluids you drink.

 - Get some exercise every day.
 Build up slowly to 30 to 60 minutes a day on 5 or more days of the week.

 - Schedule time each day for a bowel movement.
 Having a daily routine may help.
 Take your time and do not strain when having a bowel movement.